NOTE: Analysis is mixed in with the relation of

 Indeed, speaking of Josie, Ben associating the key not simply with Cooper, who stayed there a while, instead describing it as the key to the room in which Cooper was shot, also brings back up Josie as she was the one who had shot Cooper.

 The viewer has been given clues for which to watch.
 On top of these clues, numerous and seemingly unanswerable questions have arisen.
-The viewer, like Ben and Beverly, keep looking for answers that one might have the feeling are suspended ever and purposefully just beyond one's reach.
+The viewer, like Ben and Beverly, keeps looking for answers that one might have the feeling are suspended ever and purposefully just beyond one's reach.

 (1) The porch of house #16832.
-As Beverly arrives home, a caretaker emerges from the door, ready herself to go home.
+As Beverly arrives home, a caretaker emerges from the door, ready to go home.
 Beverly apologizes for being late and asks, "How is he?"
 She's told that, "We had a kind of rough day.
 He's better, but I had to give him extra pain medication."
 Has he eaten yet?
 "He was waiting.
 Dinner's on the stove.
 He's missing you."
 Beverly thanks Marge.

 (2) Inside the house we see the living room converted into a bedroom for a very sick man, Beverly's husband, Tom (Hugh Dillon).
 He sits in a wheelchair hooked up to an IV, wearing a breathing apparatus.